CodeandCoffeeCommunity/.github/profile/README.md

 Here's some ways you can support.
 We're open to volunteers!

 ### Ongoing tasks (Volunteer)
 Here's a list of duties we always need help with.
-To figure out what's priority, ask an organizer.
+To figure out what's priority and figure out how to get to your own individual goals with C&C, ask an organizer.

 **Open Source Issues**
 Open Source issues are on the project board at https://github.com/orgs/nyccodecoffee/projects/2/views/3